shynuu/free5gc-cli/README.md

 - QoS: apply DSCP PHB to packets
 - NF: manage the CN Network Functions and interact with the database

-Check the [WIKI](https://github.com/Srajdax/free5gc-cli/wiki) for more documentation
+Check the [WIKI](https://github.com/Srajdax/free5gc-cli/wiki) for more documentation on the CLI and each module

 ## To avoid any confusion